draganglumac/jnxlibc/README.md

 =======
 [![Build Status](https://travis-ci.org/AlexsJones/jnxlibc.png)](https://travis-ci.org/AlexsJones/jnxlibc)

-Test driven C library for reliable networking, data structures and utility functionality.
+[Test Driven](setup/test) C library for reliable networking, data structures and utility functionality.
 Constantly in development and refinement to make it as memory/thread safe as possible whilst maintaining no dependencies and low foot print.